ilia3101/SpectralMeasurements/README.md

 - Lumix GF3
 - Pentax * IST DL

+I have measured a few more cameras including a Canon 5DS with a bad/old version of this setup.

-Always looking for more cameras.
+I'm always looking for more cameras.
 Anyone in the UK willing to send me theirs for measurement?

 ## History